 As a Laboratory School, Jackman ICS has a threefold mandate: exemplary education for the 200 children who attend the school, teacher education, and research.
 As such, Jackman ICS provides an environment that fosters research and professional inquiry and is involved in initiating and disseminating new ideas related to improving education.
 The school makes a significant contribution to the education, applied psychology and human development work within our university and in the wider educational community in Canada and internationally.

-Research projects approved by the Jackman ICS Child Research Committee to be carried out in the lab school are ones that address issues pertaining to education of your children (ages 3-12) and their development as it pertains to educational settings.
+All research projects are vetted and approved by the Jackman ICS Child Research Review Committee, after they have received ethics approval from the University of Toronto or another approved institution.
+Research to be carried out in the Lab School are studies that address issues pertaining to education of children (ages 3-12) and their development.

 Over the past 12 years the school has looked at the appropriate role of technology in the education of young children.
 The growing prominence of this work is evident in the increasingly diverse set of funding sources to support our collaborators and teacher research.
 These sources have included: